synk-md/synk/README.md

 ### Configuring the signaling server

 Synk connects to a signaling server to establish peer connections.
-A sensible public default is included, so it works out of the box.
+More info can be found at [y-webrtc](https://github.com/yjs/y-webrtc).
 To point Synk at your own server, set an environment variable:

 ```bash
 # .env